 How can you properly set business goals?

 First thing’s first, you have to stop everything that you’re doing.
 You been doing too much, and you need to take a seat.
 Yes, you need to take a huge step back, so that you can make a comeback.
 Take a blogging break.
-To get organized in my business, I didn’t take on new clients, projects, or create new content for 60 days.
-I managed the day-to-day and took time to dive into the metrics of my business.
+To get organized in my business, I take December off every single year.
+I don't take on new clients, projects, or create new content for 60 days.
+I create my marketing plan for the following year and take time to dive into the metrics of my business.
 We spend so much time consuming information and trying new strategies, that we overlook the best resource that we have: our existing data.

 You need to reverse engineer your goals.
 Outline what you want to accomplish for the year and work backwards from there.
 Deciding what you want long-term is great, but it’s only the first step.
 You need to break down those business goals into monthly and weekly milestones.
 Those bite-sized, short-term goals are what hold you accountable and allow you to assess if you’re on track.